Skip to content

 sh

-Replace {taskId} with the actual task ID from the submission response.
+Replace {taskId} with the actual task UUID returned in the response when the task was created.

-To retrieve a list of all tasks, send a GET request to the API:
+To get a list of all tasks, send a GET request to the FFmate API:

 sh